zogzog/cubicweb/doc/book/devrepo/repo/hooks.rst

                check_cycle(self.session, eid, self.rtype)

-Here, we call :func:`set_operation` so that we will simply accumulate eids of entities to check at the end in a single `CheckSubsidiaryCycleOp` operation.
+Here, we call :func:`add_data` so that we will simply accumulate eids of entities to check at the end in a single `CheckSubsidiaryCycleOp` operation.
 Values are stored in a set associated to the 'subsidiary_cycle_detection' transaction data key.
-The set initialization and operation creation are handled nicely by :func:`set_operation`.
+The set initialization and operation creation are handled nicely by :func:`add_data`.

 A more realistic example can be found in the advanced tutorial chapter :ref:`adv_tuto_security_propagation`.